nbarnes22/bluegreen_demo/eks-instrumentation/README.md

       method: "GET"
       check.response:
       status: 200
-3. $ Kubectl apply -f heartbeat-kubernetes-8.3.1.yaml
+3. $ kubectl apply -f heartbeat-kubernetes-8.3.1.yaml

 # Out of scope for this demo
 1. Use IaC such as Terraform and Github Actions to configure